 NAHB is looking to change the culture in the construction industry around mental health awareness by providing resources specifically tailored to construction workers, managers, developers and business owners.
 The initiative is financially supported by the ASAE Research Foundation and the Job-Site Safety Institute.

-Once again, NAHB is partnering with more than 1,600 leading businesses, advocates and trade groups from across the country to support Mental Health Action Day on May 19, 2022, which aims to turn mental health awareness into action.
+NAHB is a national partner in Mental Health Action Day, joining more than 1,600 leading businesses, advocates and trade groups from across the country to turn mental health awareness into action.
 NAHB members can take a free mental health screening (below) and encourage others to do the same.

 Free Tools to Identify and Understand Issues